DTHoare/LGHG-site/pages/pages-root-folder/index.md

   title: "Greenhouse Gases"
   url: '/greenhouse-gases'
   image: methane.png
-  text: 'An overview of the science.'
+  text: 'An overview of the two most important greenhouse gases: Carbon Dioxide and Methane.'
 widget3:
   title: "Instruments"
   url: '/instruments'
   image: instrument.png
-  text: 'LGHG is a collobaration between public and academic partners.'
+  text: 'An insight into the equipment used to measure greenhouse gases.'
 #
 # Use the call for action to show a button on the frontpage
 #